Ashishjob/Pokemon-Tamagotchi-1437/README.md

   - Overloaded Constructor that sets up the basic stat levels for the Pokemon

 #### Getters
-- **int getHunger()**
-  - Returns the hunger stat for each Pokemon
-- **int getHealth()**
-  - Returns the health stat for each Pokemon
-- **int getLevel()**
-  - Returns the level for each Pokemon
-- **vint getHappiness()**
-  - Returns the happiness stat for each Pokemon
 - **int getTurn()**
   - Returns the turn that the Player is on

 #### Setters
-- **void setHunger(int hungerLevel)**
-  - Sets the private variable Hunger
-- **void setHealth(int healthLevel)**
-  - *Prints a list of the Pokemon's stats to be easily viewed by the Player*
-- **void setLevel(int pokemonLevel)**
-  - *Prints a list of the Pokemon's stats to be easily viewed by the Player*
-- **void setHappiness(int happinessLevel)**
-  - *Prints a list of the Pokemon's stats to be easily viewed by the Player*
 - **void setTurn(int turnNumber)**
-  - *Prints a list of the Pokemon's stats to be easily viewed by the Player*
+  - Sets the private variable turn equal to turnNumber

 #### Private
 - **string fileName = "saveFile.txt"**
-  - **
+  - Names the save file as saveFile.txt
 - **int turn = 1**
-  - **
+  - Sets the turn variable equal to 1 for the first turn

 #### Protected
 - **int happiness = 50**
-  - **
+  - Sets the beginning happiness stat to 50
 - **int hunger = 50**
-  - **
+  - Sets the beginning hunger stat to 50
 - **int health = 50**
-  - **
+  - Sets the beginning health stat to 50
 - **int level = 1**
-  - **
+  - Sets the beginning level to 1

 #### Virtual
 - **virtual void warningCheck()**
-  - *Prints a list of the Pokemon's stats to be easily viewed by the Player*
+  - Prints the warning message for the stats at risk without the speciesName of the Pokemon

 #### Pure Virtual
 - **virtual void heal() = 0**
-  - *Prints a list of the Pokemon's stats to be easily viewed by the Player*
+  - Makes the heal function accessible to all Pokemon, however, the result of this function will be different to each Pokemon
 - **virtual void feed() = 0**
-  - *Prints a list of the Pokemon's stats to be easily viewed by the Player*
+  - Makes the feed function accessible to all Pokemon, however, the result of this function will be different to each Pokemon
 - **virtual void play() = 0**
-  - *Prints a list of the Pokemon's stats to be easily viewed by the Player*
+  - Makes the play function accessible to all Pokemon, however, the result of this function will be different to each Pokemon
 - **virtual void evolve() = 0**
-  - *Prints a list of the Pokemon's stats to be easily viewed by the Player*
+  - Makes the evolve function accessible to all Pokemon, however, the result of this function will be different to each Pokemon

 #### Basic Functions
 - **void viewStats()**
-  - *Prints a list of the Pokemon's stats to be easily viewed by the Player*
+  - Prints a list of the Pokemon's stats to be easily viewed by the Player
 - **void train()**
-  - *A function that alter the Pokemon's stats: Level +1; Happiness -10; Hunger +20; Health -20*
+  - A function that alter the Pokemon's stats: Level +1; Happiness -10; Hunger +20; Health -20
 - **void loadGame()**
-  - *Prints a list of the Pokemon's stats to be easily viewed by the Player*
+  - Loads up the player's previous playtime with their previous Pokemon's stats
 - **void resetGame()**
-  - *Prints a list of the Pokemon's stats to be easily viewed by the Player*
+  - Deletes the save file for the player after the game is decided as a victory or defeat
 - **void saveGame(saveName, happinessLevel, hungerLevel, healthLevel, level)**
-  - *Prints a list of the Pokemon's stats to be easily viewed by the Player*
+  - Saves the Pokemon's current stats to a .txt file that can be accessed when the player returns